 - Review the progress the child has made as a result of the intervention

 If a child is identified as having difficulties, parents will be fully involved throughout the graduated review process.
-This may include discussion with the class teacher or SENCo and attendance at meetings.
+This may include discussion with the class teacher or Special Educational Needs Co-ordinator (SENCo) and attendance at meetings.

 Teachers are continually assessing, planning, implementing and reviewing their approach to teaching all children.
 However, where the teacher identifies that a child has SEND, the graduated review approach is implemented specifically for that child.